ZachariahPang/Math-110B-project3/README.md

 ---

-note:`Steg-NN-Two-Secret-Image-Past-Due.ipynb` was unploaded after the due date.
+Note:`Steg-NN-Two-Secret-Image-Past-Due.ipynb` was unploaded after the due date.
 It has the best performance using a even deeper network.

 ---